MuhammadHashir28/SQL-JSON-Mapper/Readme.md

 ## Getting Started

-This project was built from scratch using HTML,CSS only with picture credit from 'https://www.warnerbros.com/games-and-apps/batman-arkham-knight'
+This project was built from scratch using SQL Features.

 ### Tools Required